YuvrajSinghAutomotive/transportation-covid-impact/README.md

    2. Random Forest with Bootstrap Aggregation
    3. Support Vector Machine: One vs. All, One vs. One
    4. Binomial significance testing
-   5. Credible intervals of test accuracy.
+   5. Credible intervals of test accuracy

 ## References